Norah-ALShareef/OnTheMap/README.md

 ## implemntation

-- we need to make 2 reqists
+- we need to make 2 requests
   - one for login session 👇

   <img width="916" alt="Screen Shot 2019-07-19 at 8 24 36 PM" src="https://user-images.githubusercontent.com/40995452/61553575-5bca9c80-aa63-11e9-9f8a-174dd51e0758.png">

-  - the athor for posting student location👇
+  - another one is for posting student location👇

  <img width="880" alt="Screen Shot 2019-07-19 at 8 24 51 PM" src="https://user-images.githubusercontent.com/40995452/61553581-5cfbc980-aa63-11e9-8bac-d8a1e73a5ba0.png">

-- Then mapviewView Controller to desply all the student locations like `MapViewController`
+- Then mapviewView Controller to display all the student locations like `MapViewController`
 - after that view controler adding new pin.
-Here i make it 2 step prosess as folow :
+Here i make it 2 step process as folow :
   - first viewcontroller alows the user to write locaton and linkedin link 👇 `Addlocation`

   <img width="441" alt="Screen Shot 2019-07-19 at 7 03 39 PM" src="https://user-images.githubusercontent.com/40995452/61549988-16ee3800-aa5a-11e9-8ba0-ed54279e776b.png">